-Basis of consolidation
+2.3 Basis of consolidation

-The consolidated financial statements comprise the financial statements of the Group as at and for the year ended 31 December each year.
+The consolidated financial statements comprise the financial statements of the Bank and its subsidiaries as at and for the year ended 31 December each year.
 The financial statements of the subsidiaries are prepared for the same reporting year as the Bank, using consistent accounting policies.
 All intra-group balances, transactions, income and expenses and profits and losses resulting from intra-group transactions are eliminated in full.